Fisk (TV series): Broadcast

 The first series went to air on ABC TV (Australia) from 17 March 2021.
+It also aired on the ABC streaming platform, iview.

 The second series aired in 2022, and the third from 20 October 2024.

 The first series has been streaming on Netflix since August 2023, the second series since December 2023 and third season in August 2025.

 Since August 2025, all three series can also be streamed on ITVX in the United Kingdom.

 Reception

 Critical reception

 Kylie Northover of The Sydney Morning Herald gave the series debut 3.5 out of 5 stars.
 Luke Buckmaster in The Guardian gave the show 3 out of 5 stars, writing that the first episode was funnier than the rest.

 Awards and nominations

 In September 2021 Fisk won the Best Series Award in the comedies competition at Europe's largest TV festival, Series Mania, in Lille, France.
 It beat six other series chosen for the event, including the multi-Emmy-nominated series Hacks, from HBO.